 Boilers are known for their virtually soundless operation.
 In fact, you more than likely won’t hear a boiler working at all unless there’s something wrong with the system.
 And, because radiant systems use pipes that are installed in the walls or floor, boilers can give you a more comfortable and even heat.
 Another perk is that boilers don’t blow air around, helping decrease the allergens in the air.

 Choosing the right heating system for your home can be a difficult decision.
 Although they are often more expensive than furnaces, boilers offer quieter and more even heating for your home.
-If you’d like to find out more about the high efficiency boilers available in Opelika, give Farnell Mechanical, Inc. a call at 334-524-2458.
+If you’d like to find out more about the high efficiency boilers available in Auburn and Opelika, give Farnell Mechanical, Inc. a call at 334-524-2458.